Return to workstation and equipment guide

 - Frequent changes in routine are essential.
 No more than 45-50 minutes in each hour should be spent on keyboard work.
 More frequent breaks may be preferable for some individuals.

 - Rapid increases in keyboard workload should be avoided.
 Keyboard hours should be extended gradually on return from leave.

 Ensure that each workstation (PDF 179KB) is set up according to the University standard.
-For new workstations contact Buildings and Property Division for approved furniture and for ergonomic advice contact the WHS Unit on extension 13024.
+For new workstations contact the Property, Facilities and Development Division for approved furniture and for ergonomic advice contact the WHS Unit on extension 13024.